tillmanj/eatingasturias/recipes/Seasonality.md

 I mark recipes with the season or the holiday if they have a particular association with it.
 As Asturians get used to having fresh seasonal vegetables in every season, they too will add to the seasonality of the food here.
 There is a separate section for [seasonal recipes](/recipes/season/) that are particularly associated with a season and a section for [holiday recipes](/recipes/occasion/) that are associated with a specific occasion.

 ## Notes

+[^1]: Until the modern period, only the very wealthiest could eat anything that **wasn't** seasonal and local.
+See {% cite PaulFreedman2012SeasonalLocalDining %} for instance.
-[^1]: See {% cite VilaDiez2013HuertaEcologicaAsturiana %} for a traditional year-round gardening calendar in Asturias that highlights the traditional weeks and months in which ingredients are considered best to eat.
+[^2]: See {% cite VilaDiez2013HuertaEcologicaAsturiana %} for a traditional year-round gardening calendar in Asturias that highlights the traditional weeks and months in which ingredients are considered best to eat.
 See also {% cite DiazFormenti2001AsturiasEstaciones -l 12-17 %} for a nature observation guide that revolves almost entirely around edible plants and seafood.
-[^2]: Until the modern period, only the very wealthiest could eat anything that **wasn't** seasonal and local.
-See {% cite PaulFreedman2012SeasonalLocalDining %} for instance.
-[^3]: For a comprehensive look at starvation in Spain in the 20th century, see {% cite ArcoBlanco2022FrancosFamineMalnutrition %}, for a firsthand account, see {% cite PatoManzanoMaterAdmirabilisVivencias %}
+[^3]: For a comprehensive look at starvation in Spain in the 20th century, see {% cite ArcoBlanco2022FrancosFamineMalnutrition %}, for a firsthand account, see {% cite PatoManzanoMaterAdmirabilisVivencias %} and for an in-depth investigation of iodine deficiency in Asturias, see {% cite Fernandez2018SimpleMatterSalt %}.